-Once upon a time in Black Entrepreneur History lived a woman named Mary Ellen Pleasant who became a wealthy entrepreneur, philanthropist and a woman who never regretted once all the work she put in for the freedom of her Black people as an abolitionist.
+Once upon a time in Black Entrepreneur History lived an African American woman named Mary Ellen Pleasant who became a wealthy entrepreneur, philanthropist and a woman who never regretted once all the work she put in for the freedom of her Black people as an abolitionist.

 Born on August 20, 1814 in Augusta, Georgia (some census records say Philadelphia and others even say Massachusetts and this may be due to her using aliases), Mary Ellen Pleasant was the daughter of Mary L.P.
 Massie, a woman who was born in 1790 in Domigue, Haiti, and according to Mary Ellen Pleasant “a full blooded Louisiana Negress” who was enslaved and was also known as a voudun priestess.
 Her biological father was a white man whose name is believed to be Louis Alexander Williams.
 He released her from bondage of slavery when she was a child and paid for her schooling in Boston.
 She did have stepfather named John Hampden Pleasants.